FunnelKit

 Social media is a powerful tool for driving traffic and boosting sales.
 If you have a significant following, especially on platforms like Instagram, you can use the direct checkout URL in your stories or posts.

 For instance, a "Swipe Up" link in an Instagram story can take followers directly to the checkout with the product already in their cart.
-This seamless experience encourages impulse buys and reduces the chances of losing customers to distractions.
+This seamless experience encourages impulse buys and reduces the risk of customer churn due to distractions.

 4. Bulk orders